 With multiple myeloma, your immune system takes a serious hit.
 That makes it much harder for you to fight infections.
 So your immune system is a focus in many treatments.

-There are many different immune system drugs (immunotherapy) your doctor will consider.
-You’ll want to get familiar with what they do and how they work.
+Harnessing the immune system to fight diseases is called immunotherapy.
+There are many immunotherapy drugs your doctor will consider.
+You'll want to get familiar with what they do and how they work.

 These medicines recognize cancer cells.
 They help your immune system point out and attack those cells.
 The three medications below are taken as pills.
 Your doctor may call them immunomodulators or immune-modifying drugs.

 - Thalidomide (Thalomid) lowers the blood supply to cancers.
 It was first used to treat myeloma in the late 1990s.
 Before that, it was used as a sedative and nausea medication for pregnant women until it was found to cause birth defects.